rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 [unresolved-questions]: #unresolved-questions

 - How exactly this should be enabled or disabled for a given target?
 Should there be a flag in the target configuration file, or some other mechanism?
+- How exactly should opt-in or opt-out from embedding this data be toggled?
+Should it be per-profile, like `strip = true`, or a global configuration option?
+- How exactly the initial roll-out should be handled?
+Following the sparse index example (opt-in on nightly -> default on nightly -> opt-in on stable -> default on stable) sounds like a good idea, but sparse index is target-independent, while this feature is not.
+So it makes sense to enable it for Tier 1 targets first, and have it gradually expanded to Tier 2, like it was done for LLVM coverage profiling.
+Does it make sense to have a "stable but opt-in" period in this case?

 # Future possibilities
 [future-possibilities]: #future-possibilities